Identity document checks for Right to Rent

-- Make the Right to Rent checking process quicker and more reliable
+Makes the Right to Rent checking process quicker, efficent and more reliable

-- Reduce administration and ensure that you have a robust and consistent process
+Reduces administration and ensures that you have a robust and consistent process for everyone

-A range of easy to use ID validation solutions to help you with document checks whether you are checking a few documents or many thousands.
+A range of easy to use ID validation solutions can help you with identity document checks whether you are checking a few documents or many thousands

-- Access to our Document Helpdesk, with government trained experts who are on hand with advice and guidance
+Our Document Helpdesk team, with government trained experts, are on hand if you need advice or guidance

 Under the Immigration Act 2016, landlords or letting agents have to see, check and capture proof of identity from tenants over the age of 18 who are living at a property as their main home.
 Usually, this would be a passport, ID card or biometric residence permit.
 Any landlord who knows or has reasonable cause to believe that they are letting a property to an illegal migrant could face increased penalties, including a fine of up to £3,000 per illegal tenant.